msalah1193/testProject/README.md

     }
 ```
-> `VFMVA10PaymentResult` provides information about the payment that had been failed  .
+> `VFMVA10PaymentResult` provides information about the payment that had been refunded  .

 > `MVA10PaymentRefundFeedbackType` refer to the refund Feedback Type that happened.
 ```swift